doriguzmn/PCBS-DataAnalysis/README.md

 ## <a name="analyses"></a>Data analysis

-First, I will analyze condition differences on student's rapport (both self-reported on the post-tutoring session surveys, and the observer-rated “thin-slice” rapport) and learning outcomes on a post-test.
+For the data analysis of these data, I will analyze condition differences on student's rapport (both self-reported on the post-tutoring session surveys, and the AMT-rated “thin-slice” rapport) and learning improvements from an algebra test done before the tutoring session with Jaden and a test done after.

 ```python
 interesting_columns= ['Learning_gain_total','Learning_gain_conc','Learning_gain_proc','AMT_Rapport_Average', 'self_report_Rapport_Average']
 dataAnalysis(interesting_columns, full_usabledatabase)
 ```

-hola
+### Function: dataAnalysis

+This function consists of all the different data analyses that we will perform with these data.
+In particular, it is composed of ANOVAs with condition as the independent variable and the different learning gains and rapport measures as the dependent variables; linear regressions with the same variables and some regressors such as gender and previous algebra experience; and a t-test between the two rapport measures: AMT ratings of rapport, and self-reported ratings of rapport.

 ```python
 def dataAnalysis(interesting_columns, full_usabledatabase):
     """This function returns the outputs of the data analyses performed.
 In particular, it takes the columns of interest